Zucchini hummus is a cool, creamy dip you’ll love. This no-cook dip is a great way to use up any extra zucchini you have this summer.

 - 1 teaspoon salt

-The zucchini will create excess liquid, so be sure to stir the hummus to reincorporate before serving.
+The zucchini will create excess liquid as the dip rests; stir it back into the hummus or carefully drain before serving.